What is Meant by the Saying Love and Light?

 Love — although it can’t be proven in a laboratory — is the glue that binds existence together for us spiritual beings.
-It’s what makes life interesting and adds to our staying power here (have you read the exquisite book of LOVE on your left?
-If not, I highly recommend this book based on Toltec Wisdom).
+It’s what makes life interesting and adds to our staying power here.

 Without love, what would be the point, right?

 Ergo, in my humble opinion, love is what keeps us on this planet.
 It is what holds the form together, the egg to our cake — the binding ingredient of all biological life.

 So light provides us with form and love keeps us in form — interesting, huh?

 In conclusion to this waffle, I’d like to sum this up by adding; there is another wise saying in spiritual circles — Namaste — which means ‘I bow to the God in you’ — it’s beautiful and shows respect.
 It is a recognition of the divine spark or aspect of the creator/God/source within another.

 However, of late, we have this new greeting to contend with, ‘love and light’.

 Now, if you like of course, you can say this with some conviction and actually mean ‘may you be held lovingly in good form’.
 Okay, that sounds ridiculous.

 Let’s see — how about summing it up with this ‘love and light’ meaning:

 ‘May love always keep your spirit entangled to the One and light grace your physical being’.